numba/llvmlite/docs/source/intro/index.rst

 llvmlite starts from the needs of a JIT compiler and splits them into two decoupled tasks:

-1. Construction of a module (a compilation unit), function by function, instruction by instruction
+1. Construction of a :term:`module`, function by function, :term:`instruction` by instruction
 2. Compilation and optimization of the module into machine code

-The construction of a LLVM module doesn't call the LLVM C++ API; rather, it constructs the LLVM IR (Intermediate Representation) in pure Python.
+The construction of a LLVM module doesn't call the LLVM C++ API; rather, it constructs the LLVM :term:`Intermediate Representation` in pure Python.
 This is the part of the :ref:`IR layer <ir-layer>`.

 The compilation of a LLVM module takes the IR in textual form and feeds